techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 int selfXor(int i) {
 return i ^ i;
 }

-a.
-It always returns 0.
+A. It always returns 0.

-b.
-It always returns 1.
+B. It always returns 1.

-c.
-It always an int where every bit is 1.
+C. It always an int where every bit is 1.

-d.
-The returned value varies depending on the argument.
+D. The returned value varies depending on the argument.

-Answer: A
+ANSWER: A
 MARK:
 1

+CHAPTER:

 MIX
 CHOICES: